dogweather/forkful/content/en/kotlin/good-coding-practices/logging.md

   \ a software application to an external output, like a file or console.
 Programmers\u2026"
 lastmod: '2024-03-13T22:45:00.054850-06:00'
 model: gpt-4-1106-preview
-summary: "Logging, at its core, is the practice of recording events and data from\
-  \ a software application to an external output, like a file or console.
-Programmers\u2026"
+summary: Logging, at its core, is the practice of recording events and data from a software application to an external output, like a file or console.
 title: Logging
 weight: 17
 ---